 Thira finally fell to the Turks in 1579, with the exception of the castle of Akrotiri, which passed into Turkish hands in 1617.
 When the Spanish Jew Joseph Nassi died in 1579, to whom the Cyclades had been ceded by the High Gate of the Ottoman Empire, islanders sent an embassy to Sultan Murad III to ask for privileges.

-Despite the barren soil and the devastating earthquakes that hit the island of Santorini, it showed performance in agriculture and shipping.
-In the early 19th century the economic strength of the island continued, as did the performance in the navy.
+Despite the barren soil, the overlapping shield volcanoes, and the devastating earthquakes that hit Santorini, it showed performance in agriculture and shipping.
+In the early 19th century the economic strength of the island continued, as did the performance of the navy.